tadasant/strand-ui/README.md

 Otherwise, `yarn test` will run the whole test suite.

+Use `yarn test -u` if you need to update jest snapshots.

-## Running eslint in PyCharm
+## Running eslint in WebStorm

-To run on all files: `cd client && ./node_modules/eslint/bin/eslint.js --fix .`
+To run on all files: `./node_modules/eslint/bin/eslint.js --fix .`

 To set up a single file hotkey:
-1) Preference
+1) Preferences
 2) Keymap
 3) "Fix ESLint Problems"
 4) Recommend ctrl + opt + L (similar to cmd + opt + L code reformat)